 Talk to your doctor to see which vaccines you need.

-The CDC's latest adult vaccination schedule is endorsed by the American
+The CDC's latest adult vaccination schedule is endorsed by the American College of Physicians.

 The full schedule of recommended vaccinations for adults appears on the CDC's web site, in the CDC's Morbidity and Mortality Weekly Report, and in the Annals of Internal Medicine.

 © 2007 WebMD Inc. All rights reserved.